artefactual/atom-docs/admin-manual/maintenance/troubleshooting.rst

    php symfony search:populate

-For more information, see: :ref:`maintenance-populate-search-index`
+For more information and additional options, see:

+* :ref:`maintenance-populate-search-index`

 ..
 TIP::